7 dance fitness workouts to try

 7. Best for laughs: Tap dancing

 What is it?
-Nope, you don’t have to be a kid to don some noisy shoes and heel-toe it to some old-timey piano.
-Adult tap classes are an awesome way to reminisce on something you used to be awesome at – especially if you grab some old friends and scoot down memory lane!
-Timing, rhythm and a real sense of beat are the major skills you’ll learn.
-But if you can walk, shuffle and laugh – a lot – you’ve pretty much nailed it.
+You don’t have to be a kid to enjoy putting on some noisy shoes and tapping to old-timey piano tunes.
+Adult tap classes are a fantastic way to reminisce about something you used to enjoy, especially if you bring along some old friends for a trip down memory lane!
+You'll learn timing, rhythm, and a strong sense of beat.
+But if you can walk, shuffle, and laugh a lot, you’ve pretty much got it covered.

 Where?
 Private dance studios, specialised tap dance schools, and community centres.

-You’ll need: Comfy loose clothing, your old tap shoes and a supportive sports bra (lots of jumping).
+You’ll need: Comfy loose clothing, your old tap shoes and a supportive sports bra.